bbauska/UofM-Intro-HTML5/README.md

 ### Replit

-In this course we will assume that students will use [Replit](https://replit.com/~) to host their code.
+In this course we will assume that students will use <a href="https://replit.com/~" target="_blank" rel="noopenner noreferrer">Replit</a> to host their code.
 Replit is an online Integrated Development Environment (IDE) for writing and sharing code.
 Once you get the hang of using Replit you will be able to easily share your code and your deployed website sites with your family and peers.